CPqD/ofsoftswitch13/README.md

 # Getting Started

 These instructions have been tested on Ubuntu 12.04.
 Other distributions or versions may need different steps.

+For Ubuntu 14.04, please check @castroflavio solution:
+[How to compile on Ubuntu 14.04][compileubuntu14]

 ## Before building
 The switch makes use of the NetBee library to parse packets, so we need to install it first.